Balance of payments – commentary

 Note: Indicators calculated on the basis of annual moving aggregates

-The goods and services balance recorded a surplus of CZK 105.2 billion in Q2.
-The balance improved by CZK 112.1 billion year on year at current prices due to a decline in goods imports of almost 10% amid a slight increase in goods exports (index 101.2).
-The goods balance ended in a surplus of CZK 80.6 billion, up by CZK 118.6 billion on a year earlier.
-The services balance also showed a surplus (CZK 24.6 billion).
-However, this represented a year-on-year decrease in the surplus of CZK 6.6 billion.
-The decrease was due mainly to a rise in imports of insurance and telecommunication services, as well as a deficit on foreign travel amid an increase in exported and imported tourism services.
-The total goods and services turnover at current prices was down by 1.8% year on year in Q2, amid growth in exports of CZK 32.9 billion and a decline in imports of CZK 79.2 billion.
+The goods and services balance recorded a surplus of CZK 117.4 billion in Q2.
+The balance fell by CZK 36.4 billion year on year at current prices.
+The goods balance ended in a surplus of CZK 94.5 billion, down by CZK 23.2 billion from a year earlier.
+The services balance also showed a surplus (CZK 22.9 billion), representing a year-on-year decrease in the surplus of CZK 13.2 billion.
+This decline was due mainly to year-on-year growth in imports of telecommunication services, computer and IT services, professional and management consulting services and transport services.
+The year-on-year decline in the services surplus was also due to an annual decrease in reinsurance exports.
+The total goods and services turnover at current prices was up by 4.6% year on year in Q2, amid a rise in exports of CZK 43.2 billion and an increase in imports of CZK 79.6 billion.

-The primary income deficit was CZK 131.1 billion in Q2.
-Its year-on-year widening of CZK 58.7 billion was due mainly to a rise in dividends paid to foreign owners.
-Dividends on direct and portfolio investment paid abroad amounted to CZK 159.4 billion, a year-on-year increase of CZK 84.5 billion.
+The primary income deficit was CZK 172.9 billion in Q2.
+Its year-on-year increase of CZK 24.2 billion was due mainly to a year-on-year rise in dividends paid to foreign direct investors.
+These dividends amounted to CZK 188.6 billion, representing a year-on-year increase of CZK 20.4 billion.

 The capital account

-The capital account ended Q2 in a surplus of CZK 50.5 billion.
-The year-on-year improvement in its balance of CZK 35 billion reflected higher income from the EU budget recorded on the capital account and a surplus on trading in emission permits by Czech corporations.
+The capital account ended Q2 in a surplus of CZK 13.3 billion.
+The year-on-year decline in the surplus of CZK 31.8 billion was due to lower income from the EU budget recorded on the capital account.

 The financial account

-The financial account (including the change in the CNB’s reserve assets) recorded a net outflow (net lending abroad) of CZK 2.6 billion in Q2 owing to external assets increasing more markedly than external liabilities.
+The financial account (including the change in the CNB’s reserve assets) recorded a net inflow (net borrowing) of CZK 36.0 billion in Q2 owing to external liabilities increasing more markedly than external assets.

 Ratio of Financial Account to GDP